silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 With a database, things like full text search, categorizing and tagging are easy to implement standard features nowadays.
-Every blog or CMS software has such features and they are generally well accepted by users
+Every blog or CMS software has such features and they are generally well accepted by users.

+**Without** a database, however, even simple things like a full text search becomes difficult, but again, like in the above example with a comment system, 3rd party providers may come to rescue.
+It's simple to add a customized google search box to your site, giving you all of Google's knowledge on searching web pages for free (well, there be ~~dragons~~ ads).